MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 To run the samples referenced in this article, you need the following:

-1. An Azure bot application to allow the bot to access an external secured resource, such as Microsoft Graph.
-This application also allows the user to communicate with the bot via several channels such as Web Chat.
+1. An Azure Active Directory (AAD) application to register the bot with Azure.
+This application allows the bot to access an external secured resource, such as Microsoft Graph.
+It also allows the user to communicate with the bot via several channels such as Web Chat.
 1. A separate AAD application that functions as the identity provider.
 This application provides the credentials needed to establish an OAuth connection between the bot and the secured resource.
 Notice that this article uses the Active Directory as an identity provider.
 Many other providers are also supported.

 > [!IMPORTANT]
 > Whenever you register a bot in Azure, it gets assigned an Azure AD application.
 However, this application secures channel-to-bot access.
-You need an additional AAD application for each external secured resource you want the bot to be authenticated on behalf of the user.
+You need an additional AAD application for each external secured resource you want the bot to access (and be authenticated) on behalf of the user.

 ## Create the Azure bot application

-This section shows how to create an Azure bot application which will host your bot code in Azure.
+This section shows how to register a bot with Azure; it will host the bot code.

 1. In your browser, navigate to the [Azure portal](https://portal.azure.com/).
 1. In the left panel, select **Create a resource**.
 1. In the right panel, in the selection box, enter *bot*.
 From the drop-down list, select **Bot Channels Registration**.
 1. Click the **Create** button.
-1. In the left panel enter the required information.
+1. In the left panel, enter the required information.
 The following picture shows an example.

     ![bot channels registration](./media/how-to-auth/bot-channels-registratiopn.PNG)